Keel (band): History

-In 1986, Keel won the Best Band of the Year award in the second annual Metal Edge magazine reader's poll, beating such noted bands as Iron Maiden and Judas Priest.
+In 1986, KEEL won the Best Band of the Year award in the second annual Metal Edge magazine readers poll, beating such noted bands as Iron Maiden and Judas Priest.

-In 1987, the song "Rock & Roll Outlaw" (a cover from the 1978 self titled debut of Australian hard rock band Rose Tattoo) appeared on the soundtrack of the movie Dudes.
-Their fourth album, Keel, was released on June 21, 1987, recorded with producer Michael Wagener.
-An unreleased track from the album, Ferrari's "Proud To Be Loud", would eventually wind up on Pantera's Power Metal album, which Ferrari produced early in 1988.
+In 1987, the song "Rock & Roll Outlaw" (a cover of a track from Australian hard rock band Rose Tattoo's 1978 self-titled debut) appeared on the soundtrack for the movie Dudes.
+Their fourth album, KEEL, was released on June 21, 1987, recorded with producer Michael Wagener.
+An unreleased track from the album sessions, Ferrari's "Proud To Be Loud", would eventually appear on Pantera's Power Metal album, which Ferrari produced early in 1988.

-Ferrari and Jay both left in 1988, after touring in support of the Keel album.
-They were replaced by keyboardist Scott Warren, later in Dio, and Baton Rouge guitarist Tony Palmucci.
+Ferrari and Jay both left in 1988 after touring in support of the KEEL album.
+They were replaced by keyboardist Scott Warren, later joining Dio, and guitarist Tony Palmucci, later joining Baton Rouge.

-Their fifth album, Larger Than Live, was released in 1989 with six new studio recordings, including a cover of the 1980 Humble Pie song "Fool for a Pretty Face".
-Also on the album were six live tracks recorded in March 1989.
-Following the shooting of the music video for the song "Dreams Are Not Enough" on that same year, Ron Keel announced the disbandment of Keel.
+Their fifth album, Larger Than Live, was released in September 1989 with six new studio recordings, including a cover of the 1980 Humble Pie song "Fool for a Pretty Face".
+Also on the album were six live tracks recorded at The Roxy in Hollywood, CA, on March 18, 1989, including covers of Rose Tattoo's "Rock & Roll Outlaw" and Steeler's "Cold Day in Hell".
+Later that same year, following the music video shoot for the song "Dreams Are Not Enough", Ron Keel announced KEEL's disbandment.